sharma-n/global_event_analytics/README.md

 [![Public Perception using Tone](Images/Tone.png)](https://public.tableau.com/views/gsdah547631g3y5sfet1qa54_15742305449410/Tone?:display_count=y&publish=yes&:origin=viz_share_link)

 #### Network of Countries
-THe visualization below shows the countries that are most often mentioned together.
+The visualization below shows the countries that are most often mentioned together.
 Since this graph can include a lot of information, you can select the country of your choice, and this will display the connections of the chosen country with other countries.
 The width and color of those countries depends on how often they are mentioned together.
 The thicker and darker color the line, the more times they have been mentioned together.
 [![Network of Countries](Images/Country_Net.png)](https://public.tableau.com/views/gsdah547631g3y5sfet1qa54_15742305449410/Country_Net?:display_count=y&publish=yes&:origin=viz_share_link)

 #### Most mentioned cities and countries